 In this configuration any node can be lost with no data loss as the remaining nodes will contain a copy of the slice.
-After the loss of a node, ClustrixDB will continue to operate using the remaining nodes and work to create additional copies for replicas that were lost.
+After the loss of a node, Xpand will continue to operate using the remaining nodes and work to create additional copies for replicas that were lost.

-The default configuration of ClustrixDB is to have slices equal to the number of nodes (hash_dist_min_slices = 0).
+The default configuration of Xpand is to have slices equal to the number of nodes (hash_dist_min_slices = 0).
 In this example, A1-A5 are used to label slices, and A1 and A1' are replicas of the same slice.